ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 terraform apply
 ```

-- Check EC2 instance's ami id.
+- Check the EC2 instance's ami ID.

-- You can see which data sources can be used with a resource in the documentation of terraform.
-For example EBS snapshot.
+- You can see which data sources can be used with a resource in the documentation of Terraform, for example EBS snapshot.

 ```bash
 terraform destroy